 A pipette tip applies the cement mixture to the skull.

+Added scope shot

 Then, attach a custom-made titanium bar to the cranial bone using dental cement [1-MED-over the shoulder].
 Align the titanium bar and the coverslip in parallel to easily capture images [2-CU].

 Shot focused on the skull as Talent attaches the custom-made titanium bar to the cranial bone.
-Videographer note:
+Videographer note: Shot with scope at same time

 Shot encompassing the bottom of the bar and the coverslip as they are aligned.
-Videographer note:
+Videographer note: Shot with scope at same time

 Cover the exposed skull with dental cement [1-CU].
 Then subcutaneously inject an analgesic [2-MED-TXT].

 Dental cement is applied to the skull.
-Videographer note:
+Videographer note: Shot with scope at same time

 Talent injects the neonate with analgesic (detail not required).
 TEXT: 5 mg/kg carprofen is used here.